Sunday, May 26, 2013

 Ibiza, Mallorca & Menorca, Spain.
 Hopefully we’ll have time and weather to enjoy the good life as we anchor in narrow calas, eat at beach cafes and swim in clear blue waters.
 Somebody famous lives here for sure but I don’t think we’ll really care…

 A hectic schedule?
-Of course, we hope the crew approve and it's always open to discussion!
+Of course!
+We hope the crew approve and it's always open to discussion and weather dependant!
 Meanwhile the Motley's are busy preparing WJ3 for her Monday morning splash (27th May).
 From Lagos we will slowly make our way to Gibraltar, so keep your eye on our tracker & map.
 (Let's make that a 28th May splash - the steaming light's not working & that means another trip to the top of the mast for our Cap'n.)

 Saturday, May 25, 2013